 Representative - A person who has the legal right to make decisions on behalf of a member, including parents of un-emancipated minors, guardians, and agents designated pursuant to a power of attorney for health care.
 For DSHP Plus LTSS members, this includes a person empowered by law, judicial order or power of attorney, or otherwise authorized by the DSHP Plus LTSS member to make decisions on behalf of the member.
+For members enrolled in the DDDS Lifespan Waiver, this term includes persons empowered by law, judicial order or power of attorney, or otherwise authorized by the member of attorney, through a supported decision-making agreement, or otherwise authorized by the member to make decisions on behalf of the member.
 (The initial letter this term is not capitalized in this Contract.)